Why do mosquitoes tend to bite some people more than others?

 The color of your clothes can also attract mosquitoes towards you.
 Researchers at the University of Washington found that mosquitoes prefer specific colors, such as red, orange, black, and cyan.

-Mosquitoes have a visual range of about five to 15 meters.
+Mosquitoes have a visual range of 5 to 15 meters.
 Once they’ve been drawn in by following chemical cues like CO2 and body odor, they use their eyes to scan for specific colors associated with a potential host.

 They seem to be particularly drawn to the color red.
 To mosquitoes, human skin, regardless of pigmentation, gives off a red-orange “signal” in their eyes.